atomisthq/docs/docs/reference-docs/rug/rug-conventions.md

 @generator "NewSpringBootRestMicroservice"
 ```

-While there is no restriction on the whitespace or other characters
+While there is no restriction on the white-space or other characters
 that can be used within these generator names, it is also recommended
 that these human-readable names should be UpperCamelCase and not
 include spaces to simplify usage from the Rug CLI.